mdhurst1/Rocky-Profile-Model/Paper/paper.md

 # Acknowledgements

-We acknowledge contributions from the Marine Alliance for Science and Technology Scotland (MASTS) for funding.
+This modelling effort has benefitted from discussions with Michael A. Ellis, Wayne J Stephenson and Larissa A Naylor.
+We acknowledge financial support from the Marine Alliance for Science and Technology Scotland (MASTS).

 # References